Single Nucleotide Polymorphism (SNP) Testing

 Who can join?

-If you are a Family Tree DNA customer and have y-dna STR test results with the marker values described above, or most of them, and/or a match to one or more of the members of the project at 67 or more markers, you are eligible to join the R1b-41-1123 Project.
+If you are a Family Tree DNA customer and have y-dna STR test results with the marker values described above, or most of them, and/or a match to one or more of the members of the project at 67 or more markers, or you have tested positive for the SNP BY166 (Z18021) or any of its downstream SNP's, you are eligible to join the R1b-41-1123 Project.

 If you can join the R1b-41-1123 Project, you should also join the R-DF41 and Subclades Project and the R L21 and Subclades Project at the following links: